Gordon Allport (1897-1967)

-Allport began his instruction in Psychology at Harvard.
+Allport began his instruction in psychology at Harvard.
 He taught “Personality: It’s Psychological and Social Aspects,” which was a study derived from the research he had previously conducted with his brother.
-Soon after, he married Ada Lufkin Gould, a psychologist.
-Allport spent a brief period of time teaching at Dartmouth College, but quickly returned to Harvard where he taught until his death in 1967.
-During his tenure at Harvard, Allport oversaw on many committees and facilitated groundbreaking courses.
-He acted as editor, faculty member and fellow, and in 1939, he was chosen to be President of the American Psychological Association.
+Allport also spent a brief period of time teaching at Dartmouth College, though he soon returned to Harvard where he taught until his death in 1967.
+During his tenure at Harvard, Allport sat on many committees and facilitated groundbreaking courses.
+He acted as editor, faculty member, and fellow, and in 1939, he was chosen to be president of the American Psychological Association.

 Contribution to Psychology

 Unlike many other psychologists of his time, Allport placed a strong emphasis on conscious motivations and thoughts, and this led to a strong interest in the development of personality.
 Although Allport is noted as being influential in many areas of psychology, he is particularly well known for his trait theory.
 Allport determined that every human being possesses hundreds of traits that exist on one of three levels:

 - Cardinal Trait: This characteristic is a person’s dominant trait and serves to mold a person’s identity, emotions, and behaviors.